 Valentino Rossi is the rider with the most premier class wins on this circuit, while Marc Marquez currently holds the circuit record.

-Upcoming events at TT Circuit Assen
+Upcoming events at TT Circuit Assen in 2024:

 How to get there